Réti Opening

 The opening is named after Czechoslovak chess player Richard Réti (1889–1929).
 It is considered a hypermodern opening due to White's avoidance of direct occupation of the center with pawns, unlike most openings.
 Réti championed the hypermodernism movement, which advocated the center being dominated from the wings rather than by direct occupation, and the opening reflects his style.
 White often fianchettoes both bishops, castles kingside, and avoids playing e4 and d4, instead expanding on the queenside, frequently playing b4.
 The result of this may be described as the Réti System.

-In the Encyclopaedia of Chess Openings, the opening is found in codes A04–A09, where it is closely associated with the King's Indian Attack.
-The opening was employed by Gukesh Dommaraju in the eleventh game of the World Chess Championship 2024 against Ding Liren, resulting in a win for Gukesh.
+The Encyclopaedia of Chess Openings classifies the Reti under code A09.
+Gukesh Dommaraju employed the opening in the game 11 of the 2024 World Chess Championship against Ding Liren, scoring a crucial win.